 Boston College academic advisors are committed to helping you identify your interests, choose a major, and fulfill the requirements for graduation.
+Here’s an overview of how the advising process works in the Morrissey College of Arts and Sciences; for more details, see our Advising Guides.

 The advising process at BC begins before you enter the University.
 At Summer Orientation you’ll meet with an assigned faculty advisor from the Morrissey College of Arts and Sciences to discuss your academic interests, degree requirements, and how to register for classes.
 In addition, staff members in the Academic Advising Center are available for consultation and advisement throughout the summer.
 In most cases, your Summer Orientation Advisor will not continue to advise you in the fall.